rlenferink/docker-minecraft/README.md

  + `-d` allows this to run cleanly as a daemon, remove for debugging
  + `-p` is the port it connects to, `-p host_port:docker_port`
  + `-v` is the volume you are mounting `-v host_dir:docker_dir`
- + `rlenferink/minecraft` is simply what I called my docker build of this image
+ + `rlenferink/minecraft` is how this docker image is called

 [0]: http://www.docker.io/gettingstarted/
 [1]: http://minecraft.net/